-1. Kids should ride in a five-point harness until they outgrow it (at least age 5).
+1. Kids should ride in a five-point harness until at least age 5.

 “Age 5?
 Are you kidding me?”
 Nope.
 You’ve heard this one from me quite a bit, so I’ll keep it simple.
-A five-point harness is a restraint—and I surely don’t know many 5-and-under kids who can be trusted to sit properly without that harness.
-Use your seat until you reach its maximum age, height and/or weight limits.
-Check your car seat manual for graduation guidelines specific to your little’s seat.
-And, download all my free checklists here.
+A five-point harness keeps wiggly children in a safe position the whole drive—and I surely don’t know many under-five kids who can be trusted to sit properly without that harness.
+So, ideally, use that harnessed car seat until your child reaches its maximum height or weight limit.
+Check your car seat manual for graduation guidelines specific to your little’s seat, and don’t be tempted to take that harness away before your child can handle seatbelt-level responsibility!

-2. For high-back booster riders, make sure the belt guide and seat belt are both used/routed properly.
+2. For high-back booster riders, make sure the seat belt is positioned properly.

 3. Slow downnnn on that trip to no-back booster town.